The Bob Newman Years

 1986

-The spring season began with a home opener on March 29 and clean sweep against USC (as the Harbach race).
-The following weekend at the San Diego Crew Classic UCLA’s Varsity eight was edged out of the grand final by one-half a length by Navy.
-Next up in the schedule was the UCLA Classic on April 12.
+Ed Buckley became the freshman/novice coach as Jim Sims became the varsity coach.
+The spring season began with a home opener on March 29 and clean sweep against USC (as a substitute for the Harbach race).
+The following weekend at the San Diego Crew Classic, UCLA’s Varsity eight was edged out of the grand final by one-half a length by Navy and then finished second in the petite final (8th) behind Long Beach State.
+UCLA placed fifth in the open eight and the lightweight eight was sixth.
+Next up in the schedule was the UCLA Classic on April 12 with UCLA hosting Cal and Oxford University.
+Actor and 1937-39 Cal oarsman was Gregory Peck as Grand Marshal and the emcee was film star Dudley Moore.

 Although the UCLA rowing team received a reprieve, it was only temporary.